DigitalPublishingToolkit/ACIN-FashionRetail/md/05-FashionRetailscape.md

 this business.
 So I drastically lowered the amount of clicks to get to the point of purchase and gave more information about our terms in relation to online sales.
-Hopefully, it has now become more clear that we also run a webshop” (idem).
+Hopefully, it has now become more clear that we also run a webshop” (personal conversation, 2014).

 Looking at the future of fashion stores, retailer T has only one thing to say: “It will all be about online and digitalisation, like, marketing wise.
-The paper era is blowing its last breath. [..]
+The paper era is blowing its last breath. [...]
 I mean, this is relevant to all retailers.
 In the end, you want to remain profitable.
 Paper advertising is a tradition of ours, but it is hard to tell conversion rates.
-If I buy 100,000 books to sell in my store, I do want to make sure that enough customers will buy them” (personal conversation, 2014).
+If I buy 100,000 books to sell in my store, I do want to make sure that enough customers will buy them” (idem).
 He therefore pays a lot of attention to his website and SEO optimisation.
 Adding the right text, and the right links.
 “My goal is to appear in the top ranking in Google within one month.
 So if we have a new collection, I make sure that I announce it well, that